CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 **Example translation table**

-Source attribute sp1 is validated by checking it is not null, and that it matches a value in the lookup table.
-This is done using the notNull and the match [helper functions](#helper-functions) described further in this document.
-It is then translated into a target attribute called SPECIES_1 using the lookup table named species_lookup.
-Source attribute sp1_per is validated by checking it is not null, and that it falls between 0 and 100.
-It is then translated by simply copying the value to the target attribute SPECISE_1_PER.
+The following translation table define a target table composed of two columns: "SPECIES_1" of type text and "SPECIES_1_PER" of type integer).
+The source attribute "sp1" is validated by checking it is not null, and that it matches a value in the specified lookup table.
+This is done using the notNull() and the match() [helper functions](#helper-functions) described further in this document.
+If all validation test pass, "sp1" is then translated into the target attribute "SPECIES_1" using the lookup table named "species_lookup".
+If the validation text fail, the "NULL" string is returned instead.
+Similarly, the source attribute "sp1_per" is validated by checking it is not null, and that it falls between 0 and 100.
+It is then translated by simply copying the value to the target attribute SPECISE_1_PER. "-8888", an integer error code, is returned otherwise.

 | targetAttribute | targetAttributeType | validationRules | translationRules | description | descUpToDateWithRules |
 |:----------------|:--------------------|:----------------|:-----------------|:------------|:----------------------|